JavierRiera/seq_nms_yolo/README.md

 This project combines **YOLOv2**([reference](https://arxiv.org/abs/1506.02640)) and **seq-nms**([reference](https://arxiv.org/abs/1602.08465)) to realise **real time video detection**.

 ## Steps
-1. This code works for a python 2.7 version with the following packages installed (following the conda instructions to install them):
+0. This code works for a conda enviroment using python 2.7. to create a conda enviroment with the needed packages installed open the terminal and use the next instructions:

-          cuda:               conda install -c anaconda cudatoolkit
+          conda create --name yolo_seqnms_env python=2.7

+activate the enviroment:

+          source activate
+          conda activate yolo_seqnms_env

+install the following packages:

           cv2:                conda install -c conda-forge opencv
           matplotlib:         conda install matplotlib
           Pillow:             conda install Pillow